 So, here was my principle decision.
 I only need to carry things in my wallet that I use at least once a week.
 Everything else can go in my backpack or I just carry it when I am specifically going to do the activity.
 A similar exercise could give you an idea of how many items you need to carry.
 Typically, about 8-10 cards, cash bills, a few receipts is what most people land on.
 One thing that might sound odd to people outside Sweden is that we Swedes are almost 100% cashless.
 We hardly every carry cash.
 All transactions happen with a credit or debit card.
 And obviously, now a days with our phones.

-Hopefully now you have a clear idea of what you need to carry in your wallet.
+Hopefully now you have a clear idea of what you need to carry in your wallet and are ready to move on further in your knowledge on how to choose the perfect wallet?.
 Here is my personal wallet.
 10 cards with 2 cards per pocket and receipts on the right hidden pocket.

 Style of Wallet